ZainNasrullah/Skumbag-Text-Generator/README.md

 4. If it works well, consider transforming it into a Discord bot.

 Update 2/8/2018:
-- Testing with Shapespeare dataset before applying to skype chats as the former has more structure and is thus easier to learn.
+- Testing with [Shapespeare dataset] (https://github.com/karpathy/char-rnn/blob/master/data/tinyshakespeare/input.txt) before applying to skype chats as the former has more structure and is thus easier to learn.
-- Changed data representation to vectorized form as per the Keras documentation.
+- Changed data representation to vectorized form as per the [Keras documentation] (https://github.com/keras-team/keras/blob/master/examples/lstm_text_generation.py).
 Essentially this is a one-hot-encoded version of the previous ordinal character strategy.
 - Replaced argmax sampling on predictions with argmax on a multinomial experiment of predictions.
 This allows for greater creativity in the model.
 - Added temperature/disparity.
 This scales the predictions allowing control over model creativity.
 Low temperature results in more logical sentences but less creativity.
 - The RMSProp optimizer doesn't seem to converge; replaced with Adam.